-The NEOs participate in the health and dental coverage, company-paid term life insurance, disability insurance, paid time off, and paid holiday programs applicable to other employees in their locality.
+The NEOs are provided health and dental coverage, company-paid term life insurance, disability insurance, paid time off, and paid holiday programs applicable to other employees in their locality.
 These rewards are designed to be competitive with overall market practices, while keeping them at a reasonable level.

 ManpowerGroup reimburses NEOs for financial planning assistance.
 This benefit is provided to ensure that executives prepare adequately for retirement, file their taxes and conduct all stock transactions appropriately.
-In addition, ManpowerGroup provides memberships in clubs for business entertaining to a limited number of executives.
-Each executive who is provided such a membership pays the expenses for any personal use of these clubs; however, none of the NEOs used these clubs for personal use in 2017.
+In addition, for several of our NEOs, the company pays dues at a club in Milwaukee that is used for business entertainment.
+Any personal use of the club would be covered by the executive; however none of the NEOs used this club for personal use in 2018.
+ManpowerGroup also reimburses the NEOs for annual physicals.

 ManpowerGroup also maintains a broad-based auto program that covers approximately 300 management employees in the U.S., including the U.S. based NEOs, except Mr. Prising who no longer participates in the program.
 Pursuant to this program, ManpowerGroup pays 75% of the cost of a leased car for NEOs based in the U.S. who participate in the program.
-Consistent with local practice in Singapore, where Mr. Chandrashekar is based, ManpowerGroup provided him with a car in 2017.
+Consistent with local practice in Singapore, where Mr. Chandrashekar is based, ManpowerGroup provided him with a car in 2018.

-Except in connection with expatriate assignments, as discussed below, ManpowerGroup does not pay tax gross ups to its NEOs on any of the above benefits.
+Except in connection with expatriate assignments, as discussed below, ManpowerGroup does not pay tax gross ups on taxable benefits for its NEOs.